TomNguyen-FSDI/FSDI-115/User_Stories.md

 4. Allow the user to edit their post and not others
 5. Allow the user to upload images to their post
 6. Allow the user to delete their post
-7. Allow th user to commit comment to other post
+7. Allow the user to commit comment to other post
 8. Allow the user to vote like or dislike on post
 9. Allow the user to create a profile
 10. Allow the user to direct message other users